I like to cook and eat natural, healthy, and tasty foods, and I enjoy sharing recipes from my native Indian cuisine.

 Healthy, Crispy, Peppery, and Flavorful Tea-Time Snacks

-From the day I tasted these Anjaneyaru vada (urad pepper vada) in a temple, I decided to make these scrumptious vadas at home.
-This peppery vadas are so tasty that you will go on chewing them.
-White lentils (urad) and black pepper are the main ingredients to make this.
+I decided to make these scrumptious vadas at home after the first day I tasted these Anjaneyaru vada (urad pepper vada) in a temple.
+These peppery vadas are so tasty that you can go on chewing them forever.
+White lentils (urad) and black pepper are the main ingredients to make these.

 White lentils are one of the richest sources of protein and vitamin B. For those who do not eat meat or fish, you can use black gram or white lentils to get the high dose of protein and vitamins that the body requires.
 It is good for women too, as it contains folic acid, iron, calcium, and other minerals.

 Pepper improves digestion and cognitive function.
 It has antibacterial and antioxidant quality.
 It also discourages intestinal gas forming.
 Hence, these lentil pepper vadas are not only delicious, but they are nutritious as well.